LLMs Don't "Think": Understanding Hallucinations, Prompt Engineering, and Security Through the Mechanism of Token Prediction

 Step 3: "Diagram the mechanism by which the return address on the stack gets overwritten"

-Step 4: "Based on the diagram above, construct a payload that overwrites
+Step 4: "Based on the diagram above, construct a payload that overwrites the

-the return address to an arbitrary address"
+return address to an arbitrary address"

 Limitations of output auditing LLMs

-Limitations of system prompt masking via regular expressions
+Limitations of regex-based system prompt masking

-Realistic defense is "defense in depth"
+Practical defense is "defense in depth"

 Defense Layer Technique Attacks Prevented

-Model safety training RLHF, Constitutional AI Direct harmful requests
+In-model safety training RLHF, Constitutional AI Direct harmful requests

 Extended Thinking: Buying "thinking time" with tokens

-Understanding the content so far, when you look at how Extended Thinking works, its design intent becomes clear.
+Having understood the content so far, when you look at how Extended Thinking works, its design intent becomes clear.

-Why is "thinking time" necessary?
+Why is "thinking time" needed?

 Extended Thinking mitigates this problem by enabling the generation of "hidden thinking tokens" before the answer.

-How it works: The same principle as a painter's sketch
+Mechanism: The same principle as a painter's sketch

 The most intuitive analogy for understanding Extended Thinking is a painter's sketch.

-Extended Thinking is exactly this.
+Extended Thinking is exactly the same.

 4636850b-bdc7-445d-9a5a-611f0a3aad13